We all know browsers, namely Chrome, Firefox, Internet Explorer and Safari, which are used extensively by more than 95% of all 3.5 billion users.

 - Instant alerts for data breaches

-Firefox has been around since 2004 and is one of the go-to options for many users around the world.
+Firefox has been around since 2004 and is one of the go-to options for many users around the world and is arguably the safest browser available.
 I highly recommend giving this a try!

-I hope this gives you an idea about some of the alternative browser of Google Chrome to try.
-You may also consider using a VPN for better online privacy.
+I hope this gives you an idea about some of the alternative browser of Google Chrome to try for a secure browsing experience.

 Best On-premise Password Manager for Your Business – PassworkHitesh Sant on June 1, 2022